pism/greenland_calving/README.md

       ```

 9. Install and Configure RClone.
-This is an optional step that allows automatic downloads from Google Drive: https://rclone.org/install
+This allows automatic downloads from Google Drive: https://rclone.org/install
    1. Download and install the appropriate version.
    2. Update your `$PATH` variable in your `.bashrc` file so the command `which rclone` works.
    3. Run `rclone config` interactively.